 Upgrading your IP cameras to the latest technology is one of the most effective options for faster, more accurate image capture.

 It also enables you to take advantage of video analytics.
-As well as greatly reducing potential footage review times for post-event investigation, using IP-based video analytics supports real-time risk detection for incident prevention.
+In addition to greatly reducing potential footage review times for post-event investigation, IP-based video analytics supports real-time risk detection for incident prevention.

-Start using evidence lockers located in the cloud to take advantage of digital evidence management capabilities.
+Use evidence lockers in the cloud to take advantage of digital evidence management capabilities.

-The key benefit of this is improved collaboration.
-Live and recorded footage can be quickly and securely shared between authorised team members and external third parties such as police or other emergency responders.
+The key benefit is improved collaboration.
+Live and recorded footage can be quickly and securely shared between authorised team members and external third parties, such as police or other emergency responders.

 Enabling your team to receive and send data via devices connected to the cloud can transform your security operations and remote monitoring capabilities - ideal for large or multi-site facilities where live communication with field-based workers and teams is vital.